btcpayserver/btcpayserver-doc/FAQ/FAQ-Integrations.md

 > [Error] The BTCPay payment plugin was called to process an IPN message but could not retrieve the order details for order_id: "ON123".
 If you use an alternative order numbering system, please see class-wc-gateway-btcpay.php to apply a search filter.

-Paste the following code at the bottom of your child's theme function.php file:
+Paste the following code at the bottom of your child's theme **functions.php** file:
 ```
 function get_order_id_from_custom_order_style($orderid){
   if(is_string($orderid)){